Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 The `NavigationNotifier` is a class that holds the navigation logic of the Metrics Web application.
 The following subsections describe the main aspects needed to be able to implement the `deep linking` feature.

 ###### Updating page parameters
-When the `NavigationNotifier` gets a new `RouteConfiguration`, it should create new `PageParametersModel` from the received `RouteConfiguration` and notify any listeners about the `PageParametersModel` updates.
+When the `NavigationNotifier` gets a new `RouteConfiguration`, it should create a new `PageParametersModel` from the received `RouteConfiguration` and notify any listeners about the `PageParametersModel` updates.

 To do that, we should implement a new method `_updatePageParameters()` and call it whenever the current `RouteConfiguration` changes (in the `pop()` and the `_addNewPage()` methods).